BooleanCube/chaos-theory/README.md

 ## Credits
 [Veritasium](https://www.youtube.com/c/veritasium) is a channel of science and engineering videos featuring experiments, expert interviews, cool demos, and discussions with the public about everything science. <br>
 I recently came across a very intriguing [video about chaos theory](https://youtu.be/ovJcsL7vyrk) that they produced and was inspired to build this myself because I wanted to explore the logistic map and chaos for myself. <br>
 [u/streamer3222](https://www.reddit.com/user/streamer3222) reached out to me on reddit and introduced me to the henon map, which also has chaotic attributes.
 Their code and simulations can be found in this github repository in the `henon_map/` folder.
-Check out their [visualization video](https://youtu.be/41AVIZIfVAw)
+Check out their [visualization video](https://youtu.be/41AVIZIfVAw) <br>
-**Packages Used:** <br>
+#### Packages Used: <br>
 IEEE COMPUTER SOC.
 (2007).
 Matplotlib: A 2D graphics environment (Version 3.6.0) [Computing in Science \& Engineering].
 10.1109/MCSE.2007.55 <br>
 The Manim Community Developers.
 (2022).
 Manim – Mathematical Animation Framework (Version v0.16.0) [Computer software]. https://www.manim.community/